radixdlt/radixdlt-scrypto/README.md

 **Note:** The commands use the default account as transaction sender.

-## Playing with the simulator
+## Compile blueprints with dockerized simulator
-We provide a docker image so that you can build your blueprints
+Follow this guide to build reproducible WASM and RDP files for your Scrypto blueprints.

 ### Using local docker image
 The Dockerfile in the root of the repo should be work to build a docker image which will contain all the dependencies needed to be able build a blueprint using scrypto.